award

 • Drunk driving: This is especially common in Las Vegas since several casinos, hotels, restaurants, and bars offer alcoholic drinks.

-• Drowsy driving: Those who drive in from faraway states may be moving for several days with no breaks, which can result in drowsy driving.
+• Drowsy driving: Those who drive in from faraway states may be on the road for several days without breaks, which can lead to drowsy driving.

-• Speeding: Typically, drivers speed to get from one place to another in a short amount of time, and to pass other vehicles that may be traveling at a slower speed.
+• Speeding: Drivers typically speed to get from one place to another quickly and to pass slower vehicles.
 This is a severe issue, especially on the Las Vegas strip.

 How can a rental car company be negligent?

-As discussed above, there are several ways a driver of a rental car could be negligent.
-However, the most common instance of how a rental car company could be negligent is when it decides to rent its vehicle to a driver who has an unsafe driving record.
-Rental companies have a list of renters that they should not rent their cars out to.
-If someone has a driving record with several points, then the rental car company should not loan out its vehicle.
+There are several ways a driver of a rental car could be negligent.
+However, the most common instance of a rental car company’s negligence is when it rents a vehicle to a driver with an unsafe driving record.
+Rental companies have a list of renters they should not rent to.
+If someone has a driving record with several points, the rental car company should not rent its vehicle.

 What are the different types of car rental companies in Las Vegas?